Cosmo-J/Knowledge_Distillation_JRA2024/README.md

 # Knowledge Distillation applied to Computer Vision

 ## Overview
-This project investigated the feasability of applying knowledge distillation to a computer vision task.
+This project investigated the feasibility of applying knowledge distillation to a computer vision task.
+I demonstrated model compression successfully, decreasing the file size of a computer vision model (whilst maintaining a relatively high accuracy).
+Conducted over three months, I believe my research made a relevant contribution to the field, further demonstrating the viability of knowledge distillation for improving the accessibility of computer vision models.